akclifto/SER_Web-based-Applications/README.md

 ### Activity 2: Implement a Simple FAQ Service

-To start server, run:
+To start server, from top level, run:

-`npm run start` or `npm start`
+`npm run startact2`

+See `package.json` file for scripts.
 Server is on port 3000, so go to <http://localhost:3000> to view.

 To login as a student, use the following username and password: